Iowa Council for the Social Studies

 The social studies should be given the same priority as other core content areas.

-• The ICSS calls for additional support for teaching social studies courses at all grade levels k-12.
+• ICSS calls for additional support in teaching social studies courses at all grade levels, K-12.

-• The ICSS calls for access to professional development for all teachers of the social studies in every AEA in Iowa.
+ICSS calls for access to professional development for social studies content and pedagogy for all social studies teachers.

 Justification

-Additional reasons for concern were also found in an Annenberg Public Policy Center surveys elicited from national samples of the U.S. population in the past decade.
-Findings included that
+Additional reasons for concern were found in Annenberg Public Policy Center surveys from national samples of the U.S. population in the past decade.
+In 2024, findings show many American adults do not possess knowledge about civics:

-The Iowa Department of Education study entitled, Social Studies: A Call to Action, found that Iowa elementary teachers are only spending about one hundred minutes per week on social studies education, or about five percent of the instructional week.
-Whereas they are required to spend ninety minutes per day on literacy.
-[Social Studies: A Call to Action, Iowa Department of Education]
+The Iowa Department of Education study Social Studies: A Call to Action found that Iowa elementary teachers spend only about one hundred minutes weekly on social studies education, or about five percent of the instructional week.
+They are required to spend ninety minutes per day on literacy.
+It was also found that fifty-nine percent of Iowa social studies teachers reported no access to professional learning in social studies in the last two years; this has not improved since this study.
+[Social Studies: A Call to Action]

 According to the guidance regarding SSAE grants and civic instruction: “An LEA may use funds to promote the development, implementation, and strengthening of instructional programs in civics.
 Civics is generally understood to mean the content of what citizens should know about politics and government, including the foundations of the American political system.
 Schools can provide civics instruction through both formal and informal education beginning in the early years of the education process.”
 (ESEA section 4104(b)(3)(A)(i)(V))

-• Social studies education prepares students to access and understand the tools of democracy; engage in public debate; learn and apply critical thinking; to understand the past and connects between different regions and cultures; to read beyond comprehension to the evaluation, synthesis, analysis and interpretation levels.
+• Social studies education prepares students to access and understand the tools of democracy, engage in public debate, learn and apply critical thinking, understand the past and connections between different regions and cultures, and read beyond comprehension to the evaluation, synthesis, analysis, and interpretation levels.

 • Social studies education prepares students for college.
-Social studies education combines the disciplinary components of civics, geography, economics and history.
+It combines the disciplinary components of civics, geography, economics, and history.

-• Social studies education prepares students for career.
-Social studies education provides a critical foundation of attitudes, knowledge and skills that are most adaptable to new circumstances.
+• Social studies education prepares students for careers.
+Social studies education provides a critical foundation of attitudes, knowledge, and skills most adaptable to new circumstances.
 Employers today want more emphasis on critical thinking, complex problem solving, written and oral communications, cultural understanding, and applied knowledge in a real-world setting.
 Employers are also looking to hire those who demonstrate ethical judgment and integrity, intercultural skills, and the capacity for continuing education.

 Creating a Partnership